Characterisation of the Energy of Gaussian Beams on Lorentzian Manifolds - with Applications to Black Hole Spacetimes: Part II: Applications to black hole spacetimes

-Clearly, for finding the \emph{trapped} null geodesics, investigating equation \eqref{req} is most important.
-The crucial observation is that a simple zero of \(R(r)\) corresponds to a turning point (in the \(r\)-coordinate) of the geodesic, while a double zero corresponds to an orbit of constant \(r\).
-Since we can infer from equation \eqref{theteq} that \(\mathcal{K} \geq 0\), \(R(r)\) is positive in \((r_-, r_+)\), where \(r_-\) and \(r_+\) denote the roots of \(\Delta\).
-It follows that \(R(r)\) must have an even number of roots (counted with multiplicity) in \((r_+,\infty)\).
-However, we can exclude \(R(r)\) having four roots in \((r_+,\infty)\), since the sum of the roots has to yield zero.
-Thus \(R(r)\) has either zero or two roots in \((r_+,\infty)\).
-If the constants of motions (these are \(E, L\) and \( \mathcal{K}\)) are such that \(R(r)\) has zero roots in \((r_+,\infty)\), the null geodesic is clearly not trapped.
-If \(R(r)\) has two distinct roots in this interval, it follows that \(R(r)\) is negative in the region bounded by the two roots, thus, again the null geodesic is not trapped.
-It remains to investigate the case of \(R(r)\) having a double zero in \((r_+,\infty)\), which potentially correspond to orbits of constant \(r\).
+In order to find all trapped null geodesics, the investigation naturally starts with equation \eqref{req}.
+The crucial observation is that a simple zero of \(R(r)\) corresponds to a turning point (in the \(r\)-coordinate) of the geodesic, while a double zero corresponds to an orbit of constant \(r\) (or to asymptotic approach).\footnote{Cf.\ Proposition 4.3.7 and Corollary 4.3.8 in Chapter 4 of \cite{ONeillKerr}} It follows that a necessary condition for a null geodesic being trapped is that the constants of motion $\mathcal{K}$, $L$, and $E$ can be chosen in such a way that either $R(r)$ has a double zero in $(r_+,\infty)$ or $R(r)$ has two simple zeros in $(r_+,\infty)$ and is non-negative in between.
+In the following we show that the latter case cannot occur.